Why do people usually seek therapy?

 Psychological Services staff are available to do presentations on a variety of mental health topics.
 Examples include stress management, healthy self esteem, diversity & multicultural issues, and dealing with grief and loss.
 If there's a topic you'd like a presentation on, let us know and we'll see if we can accommodate you.

 Group support workshops are available throughout the year.
 All support groups meet in Room A107 of the Student Health Center.
-For the 2014 Spring Semester the following groups sessions are available:
+For the 2014 Fall Semester the following groups sessions are available:

 Pre-Doctoral Internship Program